hermann-10/productivity-planner-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+#Productivity Planner

+A webapp for personal productivity using Pomodoro technique.

+## Getting started

+> Run 'npm install'
+> Run 'npm start'

+## How to deliver (DoD)

+> Create Feature branch delivery (e.g, 'Feature/#1')
+> Open PR to merge in 'develop'.
+> One reviewer is required.
+> CI steps are mandatory.
+> Then merge are mandatory.
+> Then merge accepted !